DFHack/dfhack/docs/Compile.rst

 and selecting About from the Help menu.
 If you have SP1 it will have *SP1Rel* at the end of the version number, for example: *Version 10.0.40219.1 SP1Rel*

-Use of pre-SP1 releases is not supported by DFHack and has been reported to cause issues.
+Use of pre-SP1 releases has been reported to cause issues and is therefore not supported by DFHack.
 Please ensure you are using SP1 before raising any Issues.

 Additional dependencies: installing with the Chocolatey Package Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The remainder of dependencies - Git, CMake and StrawberryPerl - can be most
 easily installed using the Chocolatey Package Manger.
 Chocolatey is a
 \*nix-style package manager for Windows.
+It's fast, small (8-20MB on disk)
+and very capable.
 Think "``apt-get`` for Windows."

-Chocolatey is the recommended way of installing the required dependencies
+Chocolatey is a preferred way of installing the required dependencies
-as it's less work and installs known-good utilities with the correct setup
+as it's quicker, less effort and will install known-good utilities
-(especially PATH).
+guaranteed to have the correct setup (especially PATH).

 To install Chocolatey and the required dependencies: